 Connie arrived home to find Nate at the kitchen counter, back to her, packing his lunch.
 He didn’t turn to acknowledge her presence, and she noticed the slight stiffening of his shoulders when she closed the side door behind her.
 His shoulders that were, thankfully, covered in a clean dry work shirt.
 She ran her gaze down his back and saw he had fresh work pants on too.
 He must have woken up early enough to get them in the dryer.

 She let her eyes linger on his round, very firm ass, and wished she could walk over and grab it.
 But he was clearly angry with her, for the second time today.
-Hell if she were any kind of fiancée she'd make his lunch for him too.
-She used to do that for him almost every day when they first moved in together, tucking sweet love notes among the fancy sandwiches and snacks she made specially for him.
-Damn, she realized just how long it had been since she'd done that for him, and wondered if he missed it.
-He never asked her to make his lunch, never complained.
+Hell if she were any kind of fiancée she’d make his lunch for him too.
+She used to do that for him almost every day when they first moved in together, tucking sweet love notes among the fancy sandwiches and snacks she made especially for him.
+Damn, she realized just how long it had been since she’d done that for him, and wondered if he missed it.
+He never asked her to make his lunch, never complained that she didn’t.
 She went from making it every day, to every other day, to never and the whole time Nate said it was no big deal and she should focus on her studies.
-As long as she kept up with her half of the housework he didn't need the extras.
+As long as she kept up with her half of the housework he didn’t need the extras.
 Even that made her feel guilty.
 If she was being honest with herself she did less than half.

 Why had it become so difficult to keep up with these few simple tasks?
 She’d forgotten his work clothes for the last three weeks, and several times before that.
 And twice she missed the due date on a few bills, racking up almost $100.00 in late charges total.
 Luckily she remembered to pay them before the end of the month and no bill collectors called the house so Nate didn’t know about it, but she felt terrible about wasting their money on unnecessary fees.
 If he found out he would probably move into the spare bedroom, though it’s not like they spent any time in bed together now.
 He started working overtime last fall, extending his shifts so he didn’t arrive home until after Connie woke up.
 She was usually just finishing her shower when he finally crawled into bed.
 They were like two ships passing in the night, or morning as it were, exchanging pleasantries but without any real interaction.

 Their relationship was a horrible, awful mess and she hated it.
 How could they plan to get married when they barely spoke anymore?
 Thankfully he stopped asking her to set a date after what felt like her millionth avoidance maneuver to get out of answering him.
-She tried to vary it- urgently needing to use the bathroom, rushing to the computer to check her email, having a wardrobe malfunction that needed immediate attention.
+She tried to vary it—urgently needing to use the bathroom, rushing to the computer to check her email, having a wardrobe malfunction that needed immediate attention.
 She used every lame excuse she could dream up, until she had to stop from rolling her own eyes at the ridiculousness.

 The silence between them dragged on as he put away the sandwich ingredients and methodically wiped up the counter and loaded the dirty utensils in the dishwasher.
 Just when Connie thought she couldn’t bear it another second and had an apology on the tip of her tongue, Nate spoke.

-"I have to go to work," he said, his voice a colorless monotone that gave her no hint of his feelings, "Then I'm going out."
+“I have to go to work,” he said, his voice a colorless monotone that gave her no hint of his feelings.
+“Then I’m going out.”

 “Oh,” she replied.
 He couldn’t be that mad if he was proposing a night out.
 They could get some beers and late night snacks, maybe shoot some pool.
 “When should I meet you?”

 He turned around then and Connie wished she could take back her last words.
-The look on his face , full of anger and frustration, clearly told her she wasn't invited.
+The look on his face, full of anger and frustration, clearly told her she wasn’t invited.
 He appeared ready to bite her head off for presuming, and she braced herself.
 Then he took a deep breath and seemed to calm down.

 “Ok,” she replied, surprised at the blatant lie but having no choice but to accept his excuse.
 Nate saw his brother at least once a week but, hell, she couldn’t exactly demand honesty from him when she’d been telling fibs for months.

-The silence returned as the stood and stared at each other across the kitchen.
-It wasn't a very big kitchen, standard size for their 1970's built ranch, but it felt like a mile-wide gulf.
+The silence returned as they stood and stared at each other across the kitchen.
+It wasn’t a very big kitchen, standard size for their 1970’s built ranch, but it felt like a mile-wide gulf.
 He watched her expectantly, as if trying to will the words he needed to hear out of her mouth.
-Connie knew he was waiting for her to apologize, and though she'd been about to moments before, she couldn't call the words back up.
+Connie knew he was waiting for her to apologize, and though she’d been about to moments before, she couldn’t call the words back up.

-Besides, he was going out without her, punishing her for her forgetfulness when he knew she'd like to go with him.
-They hadn't done anything together in weeks, and even then it was to go to a party thrown by another couple where their presence together was expected, not because it was particularly fun.
-No, she didn't have to apologize if he was going out and having fun without her.
+Besides, he was going out without her, punishing her for her forgetfulness when he knew she’d like to spend time with him.
+They hadn’t done anything together in weeks, and even then it was to go to a party thrown by another couple where their presence together was expected, not because it was particularly fun.
+No, she didn’t have to apologize if he was going out and having fun without her.

 “I just fucked that up even more,” she murmured to herself.
 Somehow, even that realization didn’t stop her from continuing to the office and closing the door behind her.